 How to Find Property Lines

-With the following tips, you’ll be able to find your property lines and determine where your property begins and where the surrounding property ends.
+With the following tips, you’ll be able to find and determine where your property begins and where the surrounding property ends.

 A plat, or a property line map, is a drawing that details the boundary lines of your property.
-Typically, drawings will include an array of environmental elements that could impact your property lines, such as bodies of water, elevations, tree lines, and the like.
-In some situations, a plat will include maps of neighboring properties if the lines between properties are being shared.
+Typically, drawings will include an array of environmental elements that could impact your property lines.
+This could include:

 Assess Your Property Deed